 Bridging loans should only be used in certain circumstances.
-For instance, purchasing a property via an auction with limited access to funds is a common scenario where a bridging loan would be used.
+For instance, purchasing a property at auction with limited access to funds is a common scenario where a bridging loan would be ideal.

 How does auction finance work?

-2. Apply for finance – Once a lender is happy with the property and you’re happy with their terms, an assessment will begin.
-The assessment is similar to a mortgage and will involve a valuation of the property, affordability checks and credit checks.
+Once a lender is happy with the property and you’re happy with their terms, an assessment will begin.
+The assessment is similar to a mortgage and will involve a valuation of the property, affordability checks, and credit checks.

-3. Finance approved – Once a lender approves the finance you’ve applied for, it’s important to calculate your budget.
-The finance available may only fund part of the deal, or just the deposit and not the balance and so on.
-Depending on the available finance, this will give you a budget that you need to stick to.
-See the example below:
+Once a commercial lender approves the finance you’ve applied for, it’s important to calculate your maximum property budget.
+The finance available may only fund part of the deal, or just the deposit and not the balance.
+The loan you’ve qualified for will give you a budget that you need to follow.

 Using this example, you’d know your budget is £100,000.
 Depending on the lender, there may be more or less flexibility in the finance offered, but your lender or advisor will make this clear to you.

-A deposit of 10% is usually taken on the day, however this can be more depending on the terms of sale.
-Once your lender has been informed, the funds will be released directly to the solicitors acting for the vendor on the day of completion.
+A deposit of 10% is usually taken on the day, but this can be more depending on the terms of the sale.
+Once your lender has been informed, the funds will be released directly to the solicitors acting for the vendor.

 Auction finance rates